gitesh152/nestjs-foodie/README.md

 Backend API for Foodie, built with NestJS, GraphQL, and Prisma.

+Built with NestJS, GraphQL, and Prisma—includes JWT auth, RBAC, order management, and the bonus country-based access control (data scoped by region).

 Primary purpose of this README: help contributors run the backend locally with minimum setup friction.

 ## Project Overview